 The historical fact of a possible assassination attempt on the President-Elect Abraham Lincoln makes the movie very interesting.
 The drama comes from a fictitious New York police sergeant discovering the plot and boarding the last train to Washington, DC, to protect the new president to be.
 Dick Powell does a very good job using deduction and logic to find who on the train could be conspirators.
 He is foiled at different times but manages to succeed even when the conspirators have caught him.
 The movie's action takes place mostly on the train and the effects of travelling are well done.
 Historically, several states have already seceded from the union and that included Virginia.
 That's why Lincoln had to travel to Washington, DC, through Maryland, also a slave state.
 When he was taking his own "Inaugural Train" the plan was to kill Lincoln in Baltimore during a long stop but Lincoln's supporters did some slight of hand to sneak him on board the last train to the capital.
 Maybe not ...Written by

 Opening credits S l o w l y roll up from the bottom of the screen, over a background of a train station.
-The word "TALL" is extra tall.. and the credits are followed by: Ninety years ago a lonely traveller boarded the night train from New York to Washington D.C., and when he reached his destination his passage had become a forgotten chapter in the history of the United States.
-This motion picture is a dramatisation of that disputed journey.
+The word "TALL" is extra tall.. and the credits are followed by: Ninety years ago, a lonely traveler boarded the night train from New York to Washington DC and when he reached his destination, his passage had become a forgotten chapter in the history of the United States.
+This motion picture is a dramatization of that disputed journey.
 See more »

 27 of 29 people found this review helpful.

 Was this review helpful to you?